pedestal/pedestal/app/docs/design-spec.md

 #### inform->transforms

-The `inform->transforms` function takes a config that will be used to create an index and a transform channel and returns an inform channel.

 ```clj
 (defn inform->transforms
   ([config tchan])
   ([config tchan args-fn]))
 ```

+The `inform->transforms` function takes a configuration that will be used to create an index and a transform channel and returns an inform channel.

 It can optionally be passed an `args-fn`.

-This function sets up asynchronous processing of the input inform channel.
-When a message is received on the inform channel it is used to produce [transform message](#transform-messages)s which are put on the transform channel.
+This function sets up asynchronous processing of the inform channel.
+When a message is received on the inform channel it is used to produce [transform messages](#transform-messages) which are put on the transform channel.

+#### Comments

 Q: How can we stop this asynchronous processing?
 Q: How do we handle errors?